mrciolino/wiki-backup/Events/arrival-in-trelston.md

 Krorg managed to tame and befriend the Bear in the box.
 After befriending him, Krorg renames him Bomb the Bear.

 ## Guardison Senior
-The party went to the barkeep Guardison the guard talked about, and absolutely freaked him out and chased him around town but got him to give up the info Spoops needed.
+The party went to the tavern in town called "The Wispy Rat".
+Guardison the guard talked about, and absolutely freaked him out and chased him around town but got him to give up the info Spoops needed.

 Guardison Sr. tells Spoops that there was a Paladin named Spoops during the Lich Wars who departed on a ship from Trelston but was betrayed by his own crew and drowned at sea.